nickyiliwang0000/h/css/forms.md

 ### `input[type="color"]`

 A new input in HTML5!
-This input looks like a color picker in Chrome and Firefox.
-[It's not supported in Safari or Edge yet](https://caniuse.com/#feat=input-color), so it will render as a text input.
+This input looks like a color picker.
+[It's not supported in IE or Opera mini](https://caniuse.com/#feat=input-color), so those browsers will render it as a text input.

 ```html
 <input type="color">